Shocking that people still booked under scrapped section 66A of IT Act, says SC | Law-Order

 - India

-The Supreme Court on Monday termed as "amazing" and "shocking" that people are still being booked under the Section 66A of the Information Technology Act, which was scrapped by the apext court verdict in 2015.
+The Supreme Court on Monday termed "amazing" and "shocking" that people are still being booked under Section 66A of the Information Technology Act, which was scrapped by the apex court verdict in 2015.

-A bench of Justices R F Nariman, K M Joseph and B R Gavai issued notice to Centre on an application filed by NGO, 'Peoples Union For Civil Liberties' (PUCL).
+A bench of Justices R F Nariman, KM Joseph, and B R Gavai issued notice to the Centre on an application filed by NGO, 'Peoples Union For Civil Liberties (PUCL).

 "Don't you think this is amazing and shocking?
-Shreya Singhal judgement is of 2015.
+Shreya Singhal's judgment is of 2015.
 It's really shocking.
 What is going on is terrible," the bench told senior advocate Sanjay Parikh, appearing for PUCL.

-Parikh said that despite express directions of the court in 2019 that all state governments should sensitise police personnel about the March 24, 2015 judgement, thousands of cases have been registered under the section.
+Parikh said that despite express directions of the court in 2019 that all state governments should sensitize police personnel about the March 24, 2015 judgment, thousands of cases have been registered under the section.

 The bench said, "Yes, we have seen those figures.
 Don't worry we will do something".